 Hell, you might not be in the right industry.

 This first role is designed to highlight what you want in your next job.

 Things that don’t matter

 There are too many factors to weigh up, so let’s take some off the table:

-Oh, and what your dumb mates make at their job – completely irrelevant.
+Oh, and what your mates earn at their job is completely irrelevant.